 Christian Adu-Febri, CA

 Mr. Adu-Febri is a board member and Ag.
 Chief Finance Officer of CSDS Africa.
-He has over 15 years in senior management position involving accounting and financial management.
-He has also worked in all 3 sectors; Public Sector, Private Sec and Not for Profit.
-Some of the organizations he has worked for include Air Liquide Ghana Ltd, National Systems Ltd, Alpha Offshore Drilling Services Company Ltd(Atwood Hunter) and Ghana China Foods Company Ltd (Tema Four Mills).
+He has over 15 years in senior management positions involving accounting and financial management.
+He has also worked in all 3 sectors; Public Sector, Private Sec, and Not for Profit.
+Some of the organizations he has worked for include Air Liquide Ghana Ltd, National Systems Ltd, Alpha Offshore Drilling Services Company Ltd(Atwood Hunter), and Ghana China Foods Company Ltd (Tema Flour Mills).